Shikaga/PitchBlackAnalysis/index.md

 But Vin Diesel was not so easily deterred.
 Becoming an action movie star in the time since *Pitch Black*, thanks in large part to *The Fast and the Furious* sequels now going into their seventh incarnation, Vin Diesel sunk his own money into producing another sequel.

-In the third film (fourth if you count the ???, an animated direct to DVD sequel set between the events of *Pitch Black* and *Chronicles*), simply called *Riddick*, Vin Diesel reprises his role in what is by and large a remake of first film.
+In the third film (fourth if you count the *The Chronicles of Riddick: Dark Fury*, an animated direct to DVD sequel set between the events of *Pitch Black* and *Chronicles*), simply called *Riddick*, Vin Diesel reprises his role in what is by and large a remake of first film.
 Gone is the convoluted world building and supernatural plot lines.
 The back to basics Riddick vs the Elements film tries to exploit what made *Pitch Black* so good, and while it doesn't quite stick the landing, it was a good effort.

 But why?
 What is it that makes *Pitch Black* so good, *Chronicles* so bad and *Riddick* mediocre at best?